jidongxiao/CSCI1200-DataStructures/hws/05_online_dating/README.md

 4. unmatch someone.
 <!--5. delete account.-->

 More details about each of these four commands are given below.
 For all four commands, *users.txt* represents the input file, and *output.txt* represents the output file, please do not hardcode the file names into your program, as the actual input/output file may have a different name.
 You should just use the *argv[]* array to retrieve the name of the input and the output file.
+Also note that all of our output files have an empty line at the very end, and the Submitty autograder sometimes will display that as two empty lines.

 ### Show Profiles